robmcmullen/omnivore/README.rst

 python 2.7 (but not 3.x yet)
 wxPython 2.9.x (but not 3.0 yet)

-The Enthought framework is a custom build for peppy because I've enabled current support for wx.
+The Enthought framework is a custom build for omnimon because I've enabled current support for wx.
 Enthought is transitioning to Qt is their primary GUI toolkit and their wx support has been limited recently.
 Fortunately Enthought was designed to be toolkit agnostic and it was relatively easy to bring their